avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 Furthermore, the geographical locations of the BACnet/SC-enabled devices in operation may necessitate the inclusion of extra considerations related to post-quantum cryptography, like for example the use of hybrid cryptography.

-### Category

-This use case can be categorized as:

-- "active negotiation", BACnet/SC hubs and spokes authenticate against each other frequently, for example on a daily basis.

-- "Long-term migration strategies": The devices are rarely upgraded because they are typically operated in environments with limited access.
-Additionally, the BACnet/SC standards heavily rely on IETF RFC.
-To comply with regional requirements for supporting hybrid cryptography, they are prime candidates for implementing composite-hybrid mechanisms.

-EDNOTE12: a limited number of categories has to be defined.
-We might introduce a category "hybrid support required" to tag the use cases for which an approach like hybrid-composite will be helpful.

 ### Suitable migration mechanisms
 TBD

 ## Software update
-TBD

-### Category
 TBD

 ### Suitable migration mechanisms